 Lab reports help prepare the students for effective communication to their peers and managers.
 The lab compliments intern experiences and helps prepare the chemical engineers for their positions in chemical engineering industries

 Junior Lab Equipment

-The distillation column is one of the most common liquid-liquid separation systems used in industry.
+The distillation column is one of the most common liquid-liquid separation systems used in chemical engineering industries.
 Distillation can be used to separate binary or multi-component mixtures.
 This column is made of glass so you can see the condensing liquids on the trays.
 We separate an isopropanol/water solution in this column.
 The students use their data to plot concentration versus tray number, predict separation using the McCabe-Thiele method and determine tower efficiency.

 The falling ball viscometer system helps the students determine the viscosity of three different liquids (water, glycerin, and oil).
 Several small spheres of different sizes and densities are timed as they drop through each fluid.
 The data obtained is then used by the students to determine fluid viscosity.
 The experiment is done as a team but the pre-lab and post-lab reports are done individually (just for this experiment).

 A heat exchanger is a device typically used to transfer heat (energy) between two fluids.
 These fluids are usually separated by a solid wall to prevent mixing.
 We have a double pipe, shell and tube, and plate and frame heat exchangers for our benchtop experiments.
 Circulated hot water heats the cool tap water in the system.
 The students perform energy balances and determine heat transfer coefficients.

 The pressure loss in the piping network system (also called the fluid flow system) demonstrates the pressure drop (energy loss) of a fluid traveling through a piping network.
 Pressure loss occurs in straight run piping as well as through various obstacles (elbows, sudden expansions/contractions, etc.).
 Students measure these pressure drops and compare these to the pressure drops predicted by Bernoulli’s equation.